Transfer of course credits

 - "Summer / Winter Schools" must include active participation by the student or an evaluation (either by the course providers or subsequently by the supervisor and an internal external examiner) in order to be approved

-- Participation in conferences may count as a course activity worth 3 ECTS once during a PhD programme with 3 ECTS for each conference if the PhD student holds a lecture about the congress with an internal censor present.
+- Participation in conferences may count as a course activity twice during a PhD programme with 3 ECTS for each conference if the PhD student afterwards holds a lecture about the congress with an internal censor present.
 If the PhD student holds a poster presentation at the conference knowledge dissemination may be given.
 See the section regarding knowledge dissemination for more information.

 - SDU's course in communication for PhD students, which is offered once a year